 For the sake of argument, let’s presume we know nothing about Luck.
 In doing so, we have excuse to grant benefit of doubt that it is out there and examine it as real for the sake of weighing in, its pros and cons.

 Let me start with the story of a great brave warrior ‘RAMATHRA’.
 In various battles between the devils and the Early men that lasted centuries, it is rumored that RAMATHRA was the bravest of the brave.
 He single-handedly destroyed several civilizations of the devils.
 Anything that was to happen to the Early men, RAMATHRA would stand strong to protect them.
 In those days of bravery, RAMATHRA was the ultimate standard.
 People would aspire to become RAMATHRA.
 He was the best the people could conceive of and they often termed him as lucky for it was unlikely that someone of an ordinary past and a lowly origin have that future of glory and fortune.
-His strength was the topic of research and studies, to which some generations of thinkers pondered over and yet knew so little.
+His strength was the topic of research and studies to which many generations of thinkers pondered over and yet knew so little.
 How was it possible for RAMATHRA to have so much strength despite being a human, despite being born from ordinary parents?
 How was it possible to actually have luck on ones side like that of RAMATHRA?

 RAMATHRA was the best of humans that even Gods envied of.
 He was just too perfect.

 After a long endless battle with the devils one more time, he was quite exhausted but as can be inferred, it wasn’t much of a deal for him.
 He gave a tough fight again.
 No devil, however strong would come closer to RAMATHRA.
 It was also rumored that the Devils once held a meeting but without success to actually change themselves because there really was no way they could withstand RAMATHRA.
 The strength of RAMATHRA was a matter of luck to the humans.
 RAMATHRA’s strength was a check between good and the evil, between right and the wrong.
 RAMATHRA was divine.